thruthesky/cms/README.md

 ### Kakaotalk Login

-* Create a new app.
+* Create a new app at https://developers.kakao.com/console/app/
 * Then, Add a platform and add select Web platform.
   * add your domain like `https://flutterkorea.com`.
 You may replace the domain with yours.
 * Then, add Redirect URI like `https://flutterkorea.com/?page=user.kakao-login` in Kakao app dashboard ==> Kakao Login ==> Redirect URI.
 You may replace the domain with yours.